Anilnayak126/Anilnayak126/README.md

 ---

 ### 🚀 **Projects**

 ### 1. [CRM APP](https://github.com/your-username/project-repo)
-**Description**: It's a project on customer relationship management using Django.
-In this project, an authenticated user can manage data, and if a user doesn't have an account, they can log in, log out, or register.
+**Description**: A project on customer relationship management using Django.
+In this project, authenticated users can manage data, and non-authenticated users can log in, log out, or register.

 - **Tech Stack**: Python, Django, SQLite
 - **Features**: User authentication, CRUD operations, responsive design